snap-stanford/GreaseLM/README.md

 ## 2. Download data

 ### Download and preprocess data yourself
-**Preprocessing the data yourself may take long, so if you want to directly download preprocessed data, please jump to the next subsection.**
+**Preprocessing the data yourself may take a long time, so if you want to directly download preprocessed data, please jump to the next subsection.**

-Download the raw ConceptNet, CommonsenseQA, OpenBookQA data by using
+Download the raw ConceptNet, CommonsenseQA, and OpenBookQA data by using
 ```
 ./download_raw_data.sh
 ```

-You can preprocess these raw data by running
+You can preprocess the raw data by running
 ```
 CUDA_VISIBLE_DEVICES=0 python preprocess.py -p <num_processes>
 ```
-You can specify the GPU you want to use in the beginning of the command `CUDA_VISIBLE_DEVICES=...`.
+You can specify the GPU you want to use at the beginning of the command `CUDA_VISIBLE_DEVICES=...`.
 The script will:
 * Setup ConceptNet (e.g., extract English relations from ConceptNet, merge the original 42 relation types into 17 types)
 * Convert the QA datasets into .jsonl files (e.g., stored in `data/csqa/statement/`)
-* Identify all mentioned concepts in the questions and answers
+* Identify all the mentioned concepts in the questions and answers
 * Extract subgraphs for each q-a pair

 The script to download and preprocess the [MedQA-USMLE](https://github.com/jind11/MedQA) data and the biomedical knowledge graph based on Disease Database and DrugBank is provided in `utils_biomed/`.

 ### Directly download preprocessed data
-For your convenience, if you don't want to preprocess the data yourself, you can download all the preprocessed data [here](https://drive.google.com/drive/folders/1T6B4nou5P3u-6jr0z6e3IkitO8fNVM6f?usp=sharing).
+For your convenience, if you don't want to preprocess the data yourself, you can download all the preprocessed data [here](https://drive.google.com/drive/folders/16hEDRfkIaHyldyeUGqKG614fQByNhOPg?usp=sharing).
 Download them into the top-level directory of this repo and unzip them.
 Move the `medqa_usmle` and `ddb` folders into the `data/` directory.

 ### Resulting file structure